 Hello!
 I'm Justin, a classically trained Baritone with an emphasis in opera and art song.
 I have earned my Bachelor’s degree in Vocal Performance from the University of Wisconsin- Stevens Point, and my Master of Music degree in Vocal Performance from the University of Minnesota.
 In Stevens Point I sang the roles of Papageno in The Magic Flute, Marcello in La Boheme, Judge Turpin in Sweeney Todd, and Marco in Gianni Schicchi.
 As part of the University of Minnesota Opera Theater I have covered Ford in Falstaff, and performed Demetrius in A Midsummer Night’s Dream.
 My recital appearances most recently include Robert Schumann’s Liederkreis Op.
 24, Modest Mussorgsky’s Songs and Dances of Death, and multiple performances of Franz Schubert’s Die Winterreise in both Minnesota and Wisconsin.
 I have been a Studio Artist for the critically acclaimed Mill City Summer Opera for two consecutive seasons.
 My responsibilities as an SA include covering roles, singing in the chorus, participation in an opera scenes program, and leading a series of Opera Enrichment classes at the Lundstrum Center for Performing Arts.
-I am a member of the Minnesota Opera Chorus, this being my first season with the company.
-I am the Bass Section Leader at Central Presbyterian Church in St. Paul, MN.
+I am a member of the Minnesota Opera Chorus, and the Saint Paul Chamber Orchestra Chorale.

 Alongside my passion for singing, I am an avid composer.
 I have completed a wide variety of pieces, from full orchestral works to string quartets, from 12-part choral pieces to art songs.
 Notable compositions include: Joys and Woes, a song cycle for Soprano; Charlotte, a song cycle for Soprano; Canticle No.1 for SATB chorus, which was marked for consideration at the UW-Stevens Point Choral Composition Competition; and the in-progress work for ensemble and voice titled “Sketches”.